Not sure if your senior patients

 Complete our Risk IQ

-difficult patients and obtain CPD points or read our fact sheet: Difficult
+eLearning course: Communication strategies for challenging patient behaviours and obtain CPD points or read our fact sheet: Managing difficult patients.

 Share your view